slowings/Phase3_Project/README.md

 ## EDA

+Please note there is a seperate EDA file as well as the Phase3_Project in this notebook, where the bulk of our initial analysis takes place.

 By eliminating duplicate and unneccessary columns we were able to reduce our dataframe to the following columns:

 __*amount_tsh*__- TSH measures the distance water travels vertically to the pump site.
 70% have 0, indicating the well is actually groundwater/sourced from lakes, streams, rivers, etc.  We also see some values that might be erroneous, like 138,000, but might not be if the water is travelling through piping to a house in a town for instance.